josh-works/josh-works.github.io/_pages/parking.md

 I propose that your business or building *might* be affected by "parking lots" or "parking spaces".

+_Note: This particular page is very much a draft of something, or perhaps operating as a "friend-catcher"._

 In the greater united states, and elsewhere, the 'resource' known as 'parking spaces' is not well managed, for a variety of factors.

+Some of you own buildings inside of which businesses operate, and lots of the people involved with the business make regular use of parking.

+Parking meters, parking lots.
+Sometimes people get tickets.
+Sometimes they get towed.
+Sometimes staff are annoyed, sometimes customers.
+Obviously plenty of people visiting the space are not driving.
+They walk, they bike.
+They have their own collection of experiences.

+Things feel one way when the sun is up, and another way when it's dark.

+The default parking/parking lot/parking space "experience" in the USA is not great, for anyone.
+I'm (boldly? humbly?) proposing that it can be vastly different, dramatically better.[^dramatically-better]

+[^dramatically-better]: 'dramatic improvement' is an understatement.

-There's room for improvement, by "importing" ideas and norms from places in the world where they are currently functioning to _your_ parking lot.
+There's room for improvement, by "importing" ideas and norms from places in the world where they are currently functioning, and configuring them to work in/around your parking lot.

 I'd like to be that importer for you.
 Could we discuss on the phone?

 `joshthompson@hey.com`